 These workers typically work for minimum wage or a little more and go from job to job.
 Many of these jobs are temporary.
 Their work is needed only until the patient's condition improves to the point that she/he is no longer needed.
 At other times the patient's condition may deteriorate to the point of needing more skilled care or institutionalization.

-I have known of long term employment of these workers who may stay with a family for years.
-These are workers who have delivered the service they were hired for and more; they became friends and almost like family.
+I have known of some home workers who have been so good and loyal that the family has retained them for years.
+These are workers who have delivered the excellent service they were hired for and more; they became friends and almost like family.
 These people are the ones who do it for the intangible reward of caring for someone in need.
 The gratitude and esteem they receive from their employer is very rewarding.
 These caring individuals are the ones who would do it for free if they didn't need the money.
 These people are hard to find and most people hold on to them and pay them well.

 The wages for these services vary regionally and by skill and experience.
 You can find some sitters who will work for a little more than minimun wage.
 Then again, there are some people with years of experience who can ask for considerably more.
 The wages also depend on the difficulty of the tasks she is asked to perform.
 If she is asked to stay overnight, she will usually ask for more.